BuilderIO/partytown/docs/sveltekit.md

 </script>
 ```

-## 4. Then adding 3rd party scripts.
+## 4. Then adding 3rd party scripts

+This is where we FINALLY use party town to add those scripts (note `type="text/partytown"` below).
+This example shows Google Tag Manager.

 ```js
 // svelte.config.js